calvin-debug/librarian/README.md

 2. Create a new model called `Publisher`.
 This model should have the following fields:
    1. `name` - a non-nullable CharField with a maximum length of 100 characters.
    2. `country` - a CharField with a maximum length of 100 characters.
 3. Create a connection between the `Book` and `Publisher` models.
-A book must have exactly one publisher, but a publisher can have multiple books.
+A book could have one publisher, but a publisher can have multiple books.
+A book can be without a publisher.
 4. Create and run the migrations to reflect the new database schema.

-## Block 4 -- Filtering & Pagination
+## Block 4 -- Filtering

 ### Files to work on
 - `library/views.py`